 There would be grammar, of course, but also a fair amount of tolerance for variation, and a continuing tendency to proliferate new words and abandon old ones.
-They would show a strong influence of the Black SPeech, at various stages of their development, but would not adhere to its rules.
+They would show a strong influence of the Black Speech, at various stages of their development, but would not adhere to its rules.

 It couldn’t be clearer.

-The Orkish variants
+The Orcish variants